 Is Thermography Always Safe & Effective?

-- The FDA considers IR Thermography to be a safe practice; thermography tests were FDA registered as of 1982.
+- The FDA does consider IR Thermography to be a safe practice when used as an adjunctive tool in cancer screening; thermography tests were FDA registered as of 1982.
 However, thermography is still considered an “alternative screening option” for cancer and is not intended to replace other procedures.